 - 1/2 teaspoon salt

-- 16 ounce package frozen veggies (I used Trader Joe's Organic Foursome with super sweet white corn, sweat peas, julienne sliced carrots, & green beans)
+- 16 ounces frozen vegetables (I used Trader Joe's Organic Foursome with super sweet white corn, sweat peas, julienne sliced carrots, & green beans)

 - 2 tablespoons butter